-Intel GPA supports the following graphics devices as targets for analyzing Windows workloads.
+Intel GPA supports Intel® Graphics devices found in these Intel® processor generations as targets for analyzing Windows workloads.
 All these targets have enhanced metric support:

 Although the tools may appear to work with other graphics devices, these devices are unsupported.
 Some features and metrics may not be available on unsupported platforms.
 If you run into in an issue when using the tools with any supported configuration, please report this issue through the Support Forum.

 When running Intel GPA on platforms with supported Intel® HD Graphics, the tools require the latest graphics drivers for proper operation.
 You may download and install the latest graphics drivers from the Intel Download Center.